fimuko/fimuko.github.io/content/posts/azure_data_pipeline_with_func_apps-00-series.md

 #     appendFilePath: true # to append file path to Edit link
 ---

-This blog post series (Azire data pipeline with Azure Function Apps) covers the following posts:
+This blog post series (data pipeline with Azure Function Apps) covers the following posts:

 1. [Introduction of the project](/posts/azure_data_pipeline_with_func_apps-01-introduction/)
 2. [Choice of tech stack](/posts/azure_data_pipeline_with_func_apps-02-choice_of_tech_stack)